 5 Banco Corpbanca AAA of loss due to credit-related factors.
 6 Bancolombia AAA lactors.
-7 Banco Santander AAA 8 Gnb Sudameris AA+ An AA rating indicates that the capacity of either the issuer of issue to meet its financial obligations is very strong.
-However, issuers or issues the are awarded this rating may more vulnerable to adverse events compared to those rate in the highest category.
+7 Banco Santander AAA 8 GNB Sudameris AA+ An AA rating indicates that the capacity of either the issuer or issue to meet its financial obligations is very strong.
+However, issuers or issues that are awarded this rating may be more vulnerable to adverse events compared to those rated in the highest category.